 \item Model E, Fixed linear trend plus fixed solar wind density and additional DMX: We took the constant and linear terms from Model B, fixed them in a new timing model, and added in DMX to look for individual departures in DM from Model B. The fit DMX values are shown in Fig.~\ref{fig:ModelE}, with no significant deviations away from zero (DM values away from the linear trend plus solar wind) found. \end{itemize}

 In Table~\ref{table:J1455}, we report both the difference in the Akaike Information Criterion (AIC, $2k - 2\ln \hat{\mathcal{L}}$, for number of parameters $k$ and maximum log-likelihood value $\ln \hat{\mathcal{L}}$) and Bayesian Information Criterion (BIC, $k\ln N - 2\ln \hat{\mathcal{L}}$, where $N$ is the number of data points), based on the likelihood as calculated with \texttt{PINT} and the number of parameters, between Model B and the other models, with Model B being the lowest, i.e., most preferred for both criteria.
 We do not report Model E in the table given the rationale above that no significant deviations were found -- the AIC and BIC values were unsurprisingly higher as it is still DMX-like.
 The fact that simpler models are preferred for both criteria is unsurprising given the number of DMX parameters (157) removed.
 When we add the quadratic term in Model C, $\Delta\textrm{AIC} = 6.4$, and when converted into an evidence ratio implies Model B is 24 times more preferred than Model C. The limited significance of the quadratic term (DM2) supports this as well.
-The linear trend model with a varying solar wind was even more disfavored, both in the AIC and BIC values.
-We show the SWX values (maximum DM from the solar wind as measured at conjunction) in Figure~\ref{fig:swx} and note that our values are consistent with both the solar wind density of 7.9~cm$^{-3}$ at 1 AU from \citet{Madison+2019} (translated into a DM of $4.0 \times 10^{-4}$~pc~cm$^{-3}$, see \S\ref{sec:solarwind}; dashed lines) but also zero (dotted lines), demonstrating that this pulsar is not strongly sensitive to solar wind effects as expected.
-The additional model parameters are thus penalized by the AIC and BIC.